peek/peek-redis/README.md

-# Glimpse::Redis
+# Peek::Redis

-Provide a glimpse into the Redis calls made within your Rails application.
+Take a peek into the Redis calls made within your Rails application.

-Things this glimpse view provides:
+Things this peek view provides:

 - Total number of Redis commands called during the request
 - The duration of the calls made during the request